scds/data-sonification/case-study/research-team.md

 Alexis-Carlota Cochrane, Doctoral Candidate, PhD in Communication, New Media and Cultural Studies, Department of Communication Studies and Media Arts

-Joshua Durand, 4th year student, Arts & Science and Communication Studies and Media Arts
+Joshua Durand, 4th year, Arts & Science and Communication Studies and Media Arts

 Sam McEwan, Doctoral Candidate, PhD in Communication, New Media and Cultural Studies, Department of Communication Studies and Media Arts